radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Current state in Radius

-[Radius Extenders](https://docs.radapp.io/guides/author-apps/custom/overview/#extenders) enables users to author custom resource types but they are weakly types.
+[Radius Extenders](https://docs.radapp.io/guides/author-apps/custom/overview/#extenders) enables users to author custom resource types but they are weakly typed.
 They allow you to pass in any property or secret and for cases where the developer/operator need to extend and reference a simple resource type definition.
 Extenders are for untyped/ weakly typed resources and do not provide a lot of customization for users wanting to have guardrails in their platforms with strongly typed resource definitions following a strict set of rules and restrictions.

 ## Existing user problem
 <!-- <Write this in first person.
 You basically want to summarize what “I” as a user am trying to accomplish, why the current experience is a problem and the impact it has on me, my team, my work and or biz, etc…. i.e. “When I try to do x aspect of cloud native app development, I have the following challenges / issues….<details>.
 Those issues result in <negative impact those challenges / issues have on your work and or business.> -->